LAST UPDATE NOVEMBER 2022

 - In order to check the train schedule beforehand use the website Hyperdia, it will even show you which platform should you head to.

-- For your rural getaway (Ainokura, Nakasendo), reserve the lodging in advance & take cash with you as they don't usually accept credit cards.
+- For your rural getaway (Ainokura, Nakasendo, Wakayama), reserve the lodging in advance & take cash with you as they may not accept credit cards.

 - We rented a pocket wifi that we could use for both phones at the airport.
 (UPDATE LAST 2022) For the first three travels ours was from Global Advanced Communication but there are several options such as wifi cards.
 For the last visit we had to choose a different one because we landed on Sunday and they were closed, so we rented at .... - Coming soon - ....

 - Remember to be a mindful & kind traveller, they will be amazingly kind to you so give it back with smiles, bowing and nice words :)